-44% of all employees in the Council are employed in Front Line & Support roles.
-Services which fall within this profile include Cleaning and Clerical roles which are largely made up of female employees who are often attracted to the Flexible Working provisions available in the authority; this is borne out by the data on page 3 of the report which shows that close to 50% of the Council's female employees work reduced hours and often in roles that fall in the lower quartile of earnings across the Council.
+Services which fall within this profile include Cleaning and Clerical roles which are largely made up of female employees who are often attracted to the Flexible Working provisions available in the authority; this is borne out by the data on page 3 of the report which shows that 45% of the Council's female employees work reduced hours and often in roles that fall in the lower quartile of earnings across the Council, whereas just 11.5% of male employees work reduced hours.

 Cannock Chase District Council is, however, confident that men and women are paid equally for doing the same job.
-The Council uses the nationally recognised Job Evaluation Schemes for Local Government; Gauge (up to Chief Officer level) and Hay (Chief Officers and above) to evaluate all roles within the authority.
+The Council uses the nationally recognised Job Evaluation Schemes for Local Government; Gauge to evaluate roles up to Senior Manager level and Hay for all roles at Senior Manager level and above within the authority.

-Gender Pay Gap comparison 2022 and 2023.
+Gender Pay Gap comparison 2023 and 2024

-The Mean Gap has increased by approximately 0.25% since the 2022 gap figures were published with the median gap having reduced by 0.74% or 18 pence per hour.
+The Mean Gap has reduced by approximately 0.37% since the 2023 gap figures were published with the median gap having reduced by 0.53% or 14 pence per hour.